 If you are also interested, you can visit other interesting hotels like this one and try the 7 Most Unique Hotels Around the World as well.

 The inside temperature of the hotel, which can reach -40°C, depending on the ambient temperature, is between -9°C and -4°C. At night a special sleeping bag is given to the guests and a survival guide of “How to survive at the Ice Hotel” is discussed.
 Some people may want to try the restaurant’s dishes served on ice sheets from the Torne River as well.
 During the day there are many activities such as snowmobile rides, snowboarding, Sled dog experience, reindeer sled safari and ice sculpture for guests.
 Visitors can attend concerts at an outdoor venue inspired by Shakespeare’s Globe Theater.
 The 520-person hall is a miracle in ice architecture, built by technicians in just three weeks.
-But the cost of staying at the Ice Hotel is not low; the cost of staying in a luxurious room is 440 pounds per night.
+But the cost of staying at the ice hotel in Sweden is not low; the cost of staying in a luxurious room is 440 pounds per night.